shukriadams/tuna-server/README.md

 # Tuna

 Tuna lets you stream your music to any modern browser.
-It is open source and self-hosted, and uses popular storage platforms like Dropbox and NextCloud to host music files.
+It is open source and self-hosted, and uses popular web-based storage platforms like Dropbox, NextCloud, S3 and similar to host music files.
+It also tries to focus on the player and the music library.

 You can try out a [Tuna demo](https://tuna-demo.shukriadams.com/) - the username/password are demo/demo.

 Tuna has no social media or sharing capabilities of any kind, though it does let you post play stats to [Last.fm](http://last.fm).
-It works in browsers only, and it likely works badly on iOS due to how heavily Apple locks down in-browser cachine.
+It works in browsers only.
+A standalone Electron desktop player is planned, but not a mobile (Android/iOS) version.

 ## Requirements